Top 5 Ways to Get to Know Your Students

 - Grades: PreK–K, 1–2, 3–5, 6–8, 9–12

-The following winners include some original icebreakers and community-building activities that double as assessment opportunities, skill-building lessons, or projects that result in a unique, inspiring classroom decoration.
+Here are several great ways to build connections with and among your new students!
+These icebreakers and community-building activities double as assessment opportunities, skill-building lessons, or projects that result in a unique, inspiring classroom decoration.

 Getting Acquainted: Create a Class Slideshow